 HKScan’s success is materially dependent on the professional expertise of the company’s management and other personnel, as well as on the company’s ability to foster the commitment of current management and other personnel and recruit new, skilled employees in the future.

 Financial risk management, including external and internal funding of the Group, is centralised in the Group Treasury function.
 HKScan’s funding is obtained through the parent company, while funding to subsidiaries is arranged by the Group Treasury through intra-Group loans in the local currency of each subsidiary.
 Part of the Group’s profits and costs are denominated in foreign currencies.
 Additionally, some investments and earnings are denominated in foreign currencies.
 The most significant exchange risks in the company’s business arise from the euro, Swedish krona and US dollar.
 The largest equities of HKScan companies are in euros, Swedish krona, and Danish krone.
-The Group’s financial risks are presented in more detail in Note 23 to the financial statement.

 Risks of damage